Donkey Days: Production

 In February 2020, Rosanne Pel presented her film tentatively titled as Calf’s Head at the TorinoFilmLab, a Script Lab workshop to develop the script.
 In March 2022, the project was selected tentatively titled as Anna Ist in the Cannes’ Cinéfondation Atelier for encouraging creative filmmaking.

 The film is produced by Floor Onrust for Family Affair Films and co-produced by Junafilm.
 It was funded by the German Federal Film Board, MOIN Film Fund Hamburg Schleswig-Holstein, and Netherlands Film Fund among others.

-The film was shot for 40 days at the locations in the Schleswig-Holstein, Germany and Netherlands.
+The film was shot for 40 days at the locations in Schleswig-Holstein, Germany and the Netherlands.

 Release

 Donkey Days had its World Premiere at the 78th Locarno Film Festival on 10 August 2025, and compete for Golden Leopard.
 It also competed in New Directors Competition at the São Paulo International Film Festival and had screening on 16 October 2025.

 In July 2025, Paris-based Totem Films acquired the international sales rights of the film.